Geontech/fins/docs/ports.md

 ## Ports Records

-Ports in a FINS JSON file autogenerate into an intepreter module that uses records defined in the VHDL package file.
+Ports in a FINS Node JSON file autogenerate into an intepreter module that uses records defined in the VHDL package file.
 This module interacts with user HDL through the `ports_in` and `ports_out` record interfaces which are defined in the auto-generated VHDL package file. `ports_in` contains the signals that go from the bus interpreter decode module to user HDL, and `ports_out` contains the signals that go from user HDL to the bus interpreter decode module.
 These top-level records have a field for each property that can interact with other HDL.
 Each port in turn has fields that specify the interface with the user HDL.
 The fields of each port record depend on the direction and if backpressure is supported.
 The table below shows all available combinations:

 | `direction` | `supports_backpressure` | `data` exists | `metadata` exists | ports_in Record Fields                  | ports_out Record Fields                 |
 | ----------- | ----------------------- | ------------- | ----------------- | --------------------------------------- | --------------------------------------- |